Our practice provides a health service that accommodates a diverse multicultural population including those with disability.

 - All correspondence is scanned into the patient health record.

-Patients are also able to voice concerns to the
+Patients are also able to contact the following:

 Recall and Reminder Systems